bfabbio90/bfabbio90/README.md

 <p align="center">I'm a self-taught developer and lifelong learner passionate about building meaningful and efficient digital solutions.
-I'm currently in the final semester of my Industrial Engineering degree, where I've developed a strong understanding of agility, optimization and process improvement.
+I'm an Industrial Engineer.
+Therefore, I've developed a strong understanding of agility, optimization and process improvement.
 I believe in continuous growth, learning by doing, and turning ideas into impactful projects.</p>

 ---